In our study Romans chapter four, we look at justification by faith. We will see that this is the way it has been since the calling of Avraham.

 Paul gives us another example from the Old Testament by quoting King David and Psalm 32.
 We see in this that David understood that we are not justified by works as he speaks of forgiveness.
 Forgiveness is a gift that is given from the one who was offended to the one who committed the offense.

 Now is this blessing for the circumcised only?
 Or is it also for the uncircumcised?
 For we say that Avraham's trust was credited to his account as righteousness; but what state was he in when it was so credited - circumcision or uncircumcision?
 Not in circumcision, but in uncircumcision!

 We see, from this example, that the physical does not determine righteousness.
 The blessedness that Paul is talking about is the forgiveness of sins and it is for all who will accept it in faith.

-Abraham is a picture of the coming of Christ in that, by faith, we are all brought into the family of God.
-Abraham received a seal (circumcision) so that others would know that he was a child of God.
-We, too, receive a seal when we accept Jesus by faith but our seal is the Holy Spirit.
+Avraham is a picture of the coming of Messiah in that, by faith, we are all brought into the family of God.
+Avraham received a seal (circumcision) so that others would know that he was a child of God.
+We, too, receive a seal when we accept Yeshua Messiah by faith but our seal is the Holy Spirit.

-Jews also are children of Abraham and justified by that same faith.
-Though they are circumcised, we see here that it is still their walk by faith that makes them Abraham's children and justified before God.
+Jews also are children of Avraham and justified by that same faith.
+Though they are circumcised, we see here that it is still their walk by faith that makes them Avraham's children and justified before God.

 This passage makes it clear that it is only by faith that we are saved.
 It also gives us a clear understanding of the purpose of the law.
 The purpose of the law is to make us aware of our inability to live up to God's standard.
 Because of this inability to do so on our own, we can see the need for a savior that could do it on our behalf.
 You cannot add anything to faith for salvation because, if you do, it is no longer by faith.
 This is the same thing that Paul said in Ephesians 2:8 & 9.